Mazda Lantis

+The rare Type-R version of the Mazda Lantis was exclusively sold in Japan and could only be obtained in Europe and other parts of the world through import.
+The Type-R features a 170ps (125 kw, 168 bhp) 2.0L (122 ci) KF-ZE 24-valve DOHC V6 engine with 180 Nm (133 lb-ft) of torque @ 5,500 rpm, a limited-slip differential and appearance options like a front lip spoiler, side skirts, floating rear spoiler, coloured front indicators and other modifications known collectively as the Mazdaspeed A-Spec kit.
+It has a power-per-litre of 85ps (84 bhp), a power-to-weight ratio of 140ps (139 bhp) / ton and a torque-to-weight ratio of 149 Nm (110 bhp) / ton.
+The manual Type-R completed Tsukuba circuit in 1:14.17 and had a quarter-mile time of 15.9 seconds.
+Mazda also raced the Type-R in domestic touring car racing such as the Japanese Touring Car Championship.

 The name Lantis is created from the Latin phrase "Latens Curtis", which roughly translates as "To secretly shorten".

 Although the 323F lacks a badge indicating which engine is fitted, the V6 version is easily recognizable since it is the only 323F with 5 stud hubs.

 The South African and possibly other versions of the 323F branded as the Astina do include badges on the back indicating the engine capacity.
 The 1.8l is displayed with a badge reading 180 for example.